hfwang132/hfwang132.github.io/content/posts/python_asyncio/index.en.md

 asyncio.run(main())
 ```

-This is an FM radio application that uses `async for` to read data from the radio and then demodulates and plays the data within the `async for` loop.
-This allows us to perform real-time processing and streaming of audio data.
+This is an FM radio application that uses `async for` to read data from the receiver, demodulate the data into audio signals and finally play the audio in a streamed manner.
+In other words, we are essentially processing and streaming the audio data in real time.